My learning curve...

 Build sleep into your schedule to avoid a sleep debt

-Treat sleep like any other critical element of revision: plan in it!
+Treat sleep like any other critical element of revision during exam season: plan in it!
 Teenagers need 8-10 hours and adults at least 7 hours to optimise learning and memory.

 Take regular breaks